-Making an overseas payment requires you to pay money to an intermediary that handles your transfer – this is usually your bank or a specialist money transfer company.
-The provider you choose will then convert your US Dollars into the currency you wish to send overseas and transfer the funds to your recipient.
+Making an overseas payment requires you to pay money to an intermediary that handles your transfer – this is usually your bank or a money transfer company.
+The provider you choose will then convert your US dollars into the currency you wish to send overseas and transfer the money to your recipient.
 The money you sent can be transferred directly into your beneficiary’s bank account or in some cases can be made available for collection in cash from a transfer company branch near your recipient.

 Banks vs money transfer companies

 For many years, banks have offered the easiest and most convenient way to send money overseas.
 If you already have an account with a major bank, it’s pretty simple to send an international wire transfer and even set up instructions to execute regular overseas payments.